ArnoCan/epyunit/docsrc/call_integration.rst

 A few behaviour based options define the expected dominant values and reduce in a fuzzy based approach multiple criteria to the relevant:

-* prio-ok, prio-nok

-* exit-ignore, exit-ok, exit-nok
+* priotype

+* result, resultok, resultnok

+The following exit criteria provide either for weighting the output, or as criteria itself.

+* exitign, exittype, exitval

 Common Parameters
 =================

-The input data from the tesstee are collected from the the character based streams stdout and  stderr.
+The input data of the tesstee are collected from the the character based streams stdout and  stderr.
-Character based streams are interpreted by lines, where each line is matched seperately.
+Character based streams are interpreted by lines by default, where each line is matched seperately.
+The behavipur could be adapted by 're' flags.
 Multiple match strings could be provided by repetition of the match option.
-When enhanced regular expression for match criteria  is required, the testee could either be defined as a piped group of shell scripts, or wrapped itself by a script for the normalization of it's output stream.
+When enhanced regular expression and functions for match criteria  are required, the testee could either be defined as a piped group of shell scripts, or wrapped itself by a script for the normalization of it's output stream.
 This provides for the full scope of individual applications of customized